ehsanyousefzadehasl/PCwGPGPUs/README.md

 I = 0.299 * R + 0.587 * G + 0.114 * B
 ```

 You can find the source code of this example [here](Code/02-grayscale_filter/grayscale_filter).
 This is the project given on the course.
-For working with this, you have to install opencv, also do a lot of configurations to your VS IDE to run it.
+For working with this, you have to install opencv, also do configurations to your VS IDE to run it.
 I developed a simpler version of this filter and it can be found [here](Code/02-grayscale_filter/simpler_grayscale_filter).

-Note: for being able to run the project, the following is needed:
+Note: for being able to run the project, the following links can be helpful:
 1. How to install opencv and use it in Microsoft VS [click here](https://subwaymatch.medium.com/adding-opencv-4-2-0-to-visual-studio-2019-project-in-windows-using-pre-built-binaries-93a851ed6141)
 2. How to give arguments to our program in Microsoft VS [click here](https://social.msdn.microsoft.com/Forums/vstudio/en-US/33160a80-d2fa-4af2-a5d5-14b8696df702/argc-and-argv-in-visual-c?forum=vcgeneral)

 ## GPU Hardware and Parallel Communcation Patterns
 Parallel computing is about many threads solving a problem by working together.
-The key to working together is communication.
+The key to working together is **communication**.
 In CUDA, communication takes place through memory.

 There are different kinds of parallel communication patterns and they are about how to map tasks (threads) and memory.
 Important communication patterns are listed as follows:

 1. **Map**: Tasks read from and write to specific data elements.
 In this pattern, there is an one-to-one correspondence between input and output.
 The following figure shows this pattern.

 ![Map Pattern](Images/map_communication_pattern.jpg)